matany90/Tv-Shows/README.md

 ## Cross-platform mobile application I developed in React-native

-The app shows data on TV shows around the world and presents them to the user.
+The app presents information about TV shows around the world to the user.
 The user can search for their favorite program by name

 Technologies I used:
 - React-Native
 - Redux
-- TV-Maze third-party API
+- TV-Maze third-party

 ### Main Screen - All Shows:
 <img src="https://i.imgur.com/3unRJPE.jpg" width="400">